shubham001312/MATHAMOTA/PRIVACY.md

 # Privacy Policy

-MATHAMOTA is a private chat application intended for direct use by the owner and the owner's invited partner.
+MATHAMOTA is a private chat application intended

-## Data collected

-- account display names
-- chat messages
-- file and media uploads
-- chat preferences such as wallpaper and gallery visibility
-- admin audit logs

 ## How data is used